ilija-the/vendrithvault/content/Entities/Seeing Societies.md

-#society
+---
+tags:
+  - society
+---
 Especially secret and often illegal and cultlike.

 Represented by the Eye of Occultism, a formerly secret symbol used to signal receptibility to forbidden knowledge.